-Activity diagram is another important diagram in UML to describe dynamic aspects of the system.
+Activity diagram is another important diagram in UML to describe the dynamic aspects of the system.

-So the control flow is drawn from one operation to another.
-This flow can be sequential, branched or concurrent.
-Activity diagrams deals with all type of flow control by using different elements like fork, join etc.
+The control flow is drawn from one operation to another.
+This flow can be sequential, branched, or concurrent.
+Activity diagrams deal with all type of flow control by using different elements such as fork, join, etc

-The basic purposes of activity diagrams are similar to other four diagrams.
-It captures the dynamic behaviour of the system.
+The basic purposes of activity diagrams is similar to other four diagrams.
+It captures the dynamic behavior of the system.
 Other four diagrams are used to show the message flow from one object to another but activity diagram is used to show message flow from one activity to another.

 Activity is a particular operation of the system.
-Activity diagrams are not only used for visualizing dynamic nature of a system but they are also used to construct the executable system by using forward and reverse engineering techniques.
-The only missing thing in activity diagram is the message part.
+Activity diagrams are not only used for visualizing the dynamic nature of a system, but they are also used to construct the executable system by using forward and reverse engineering techniques.
+The only missing thing in the activity diagram is the message part.

 It does not show any message flow from one activity to another.
-Activity diagram is some time considered as the flow chart.
-Although the diagrams looks like a flow chart but it is not.
-It shows different flow like parallel, branched, concurrent and single.
+Activity diagram is sometimes considered as the flowchart.
+Although the diagrams look like a flowchart, they are not.
+It shows different flows such as parallel, branched, concurrent, and single.

 Draw the activity flow of a system.